the-turing-way/the-turing-way/workshops/book-dash/book-dash-mcr-report.md

 ### What did we do?

-Our goal for the book dash was to bring together participants enthusiastic about reproducibility to contribute to and improve the *Turing Way* book during a one day collaborative event.
+Our goal for the book dash was to bring together participants enthusiastic about reproducibility to contribute to and improve *The Turing Way* book during a one day collaborative event.
 We held a networking event the evening prior to the book dash for participants to get to know each other and promote any projects that they're working on, in order to have an intense 9 to 5 day working on the book.
 There was a great diversity of lightning talks which were really fun:
 * Rachael talked about the women in data meetup group that she organises in Manchester: HER+Data MCR. :woman_technologist: